 How can an ESFP find the right career?

 ESFPs, like all personality types, are most satisfied and successful when they choose a career that takes advantage of their natural strengths, talents, and interests.
-If you're searching for the right career, check out the Career Personality Profiler test, which provides a complete assessment of your personality, interests, and aptitude.
+If you're searching for the right career, take our career test based on Myers & Briggs' 16 types to get a complete assessment of your personality type, interests, and aptitude.